benmiller314/webs2023spring/README.md

 * Coding
   - Use Flexbox or Grid (or Float) layouts
   -	Use advanced navigation, e.g. drop-down menu, tabs, or sticky nav bar
-  -	Condense your CSS stylesheet to the best of your ability
+  -	Condense your CSS stylesheet to the best of your ability <!-- FOR NEXT TIME: Use classes shared across multiple elements to minimize repetition in your CSS -->
   -	Use Jekyll (built into GitHub Pages; see [Resources page](https://benmiller314.github.io/cdm2022spring/resources#web-frameworks)) to minimize repetition in your HTML through templates and variables
   -	Use a web framework to build your website (angular, react, etc. but also bootstrap, skeleton, etc, depending on your level)
   -	Use JavaScript for anything at all